gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Readers are expected to be familiar with the terms and concepts related to the CoAP protocol described in {{RFC7252}}{{RFC7390}}.
 Note that the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

-Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCOAP {{I-D.ietf-core-object-security}} also in group communication contexts {{I-D.tiloca-core-multicast-oscoap}}; and with the OSCOAP profile for ACE described in {{I-D.seitz-ace-oscoap-profile}}.
+Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCOAP {{I-D.ietf-core-object-security}} also in group communication contexts {{I-D.tiloca-core-multicast-oscoap}}; and with the OSCOAP profile of ACE described in {{I-D.seitz-ace-oscoap-profile}}.

-Readers are expected to be familiar with the terms and concepts related to the DTLS protocol {{RFC6347}}; the support for DTLS handshake based on Raw Public Keys (RPK) {{RFC7250}} and on Pre-Shared Keys (PSK) {{RFC4279}}; and the DTLS profile for ACE {{I-D.gerdes-ace-dtls-authorize}}.
+Readers are expected to be familiar with the terms and concepts related to the DTLS protocol {{RFC6347}}; the support for DTLS handshake based on Raw Public Keys (RPK) {{RFC7250}} and on Pre-Shared Keys (PSK) {{RFC4279}}; and the DTLS profile of ACE {{I-D.gerdes-ace-dtls-authorize}}.

 This document refers also to the following terminology.